Understanding ArcelorMittal's Unusual Options Activity | Benzinga

 Understanding ArcelorMittal's Unusual Options Activity

-Shares of ArcelorMittal (NYSE:MT) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $34.98.
+On Thursday, shares of ArcelorMittal (NYSE:MT) saw unusual options activity.
+After the option alert, the stock price moved up to $34.45.

 - Option Type: SWEEP